 Cut back on entertainment spending

 It’s important to unwind at the end of a long week and do something you enjoy, but it doesn’t have to cost money.
-Go on a walk or a bike ride, play a board game, borrow a DVD, book or video game instead of buying one, or go to a free event around campus.
+Go for a run or bike ride, watch a movie or play video games with friends, or go to a free event around campus.

 Check out student discounts